 Burns & McDonnell Turns to Revu to Plan Utility Work for Kansas City Downtown Streetcar Project

 During the design process, Burns & McDonnell led the coordination of identifying underground utilities along the planned Kansas City Streetcar corridor.
-They also designed the new waterline and sanitary sewer systems that will replace underground infrastructure, some of which date back to the 1870s.
+It also designed the new waterline and sanitary sewer systems that will replace underground infrastructure, some of which date back to the 1870s.
 This work involves collaborating with more than 25 public and private utility companies to address up to 24,400 feet of new water and sewer facilities.

 Burns & McDonnell has worked very closely with Kansas City Streetcar Constructors (KCSC) on this project.
 KCSC was selected by the city as the Construction Manager at-Risk.
 They are a joint venture of California rail builder Stacy and Witbeck, Inc. and St. Joseph-based Herzog Contracting Corp.
 Both contractors bring significant experience with constructing streetcar facilities and are leading the effort to coordinate construction activities for the private utilities on the project.